yujuan-zhang/feature-representation-for-LLMs/README.md

 ## model interpretation

 We employed three interpretability methods, DeepExplainer, Integrated Gradient, and Tree SHAP.
 Using these interpretability methods, we calculated feature importance.
-For details on the calculation methods and further feature importance visualization, please refer to the methods ().
+For details on the calculation methods and further feature importance visualization, please refer to the [methods](https://github.com/yujuan-zhang/feature-representation-for-LLMs/tree/main/Model/Model%20interpretation).

 ## Citation